01 of 06

 - Clean the air filter as directed by the manufacturer.

-- Clean and inspect the condenser coil on unit exterior.
+- Clean and inspect the condenser coil on the unit's exterior.

 - Check condenser coil for damaged or bent fins; repair bent fins with a fin comb.